Sanibel Island beach at low tide, shells scattered across white sand, Gulf of Mexico shoreline near the lighthouse

 Best Areas to Stay

-Sanibel itself is the larger of the two islands and the heart of the experience — the Sanibel Lighthouse anchors the eastern tip, J.N.
+Sanibel itself is the larger of the two islands and the heart of the experience, the Sanibel Lighthouse anchors the eastern tip, J.N.
 "Ding" Darling National Wildlife Refuge covers the northern third, and West Gulf Drive holds the longest, widest, and quietest beach.
-Casa Ybel, Sundial, West Wind, and The Beachview Cottages all sit along the Sanibel Gulf-front.
-Captiva, joined to Sanibel by a short bridge at Blind Pass, is denser, more resort-driven, and home to South Seas Island Resort, 'Tween Waters, and Captiva Island Inn — the choice for travellers who want a single property to handle dining, watersports, and the beach without leaving the gates.
-Boca Grande, an hour north up the coast, has the historic Gasparilla Inn but is a different trip entirely — slower, more old-Florida, and outside the immediate Sanibel orbit.
-Fort Myers Beach, immediately to the south on Estero Island, holds Pink Shell Beach Resort and a budget-friendly stretch — useful when island inventory is gone but a step down in atmosphere.
-Fort Myers proper is where the airport sits and where Sanibel Harbour Marriott commands the causeway approach — the best off-island option, and the only fully-operational major resort that never closed for Ian.
+Casa Ybel and Sundial both sit along the Sanibel Gulf-front.
+Captiva, joined to Sanibel by a short bridge at Blind Pass, is denser, more resort-driven, and home to South Seas Island Resort, 'Tween Waters, and Captiva Island Inn, the choice for travellers who want a single property to handle dining, watersports, and the beach without leaving the gates.
+Boca Grande, an hour north up the coast, has the historic Gasparilla Inn but is a different trip entirely, slower, more old-Florida, and outside the immediate Sanibel orbit.
+Fort Myers Beach, immediately to the south on Estero Island, holds Pink Shell Beach Resort and a budget-friendly stretch, useful when island inventory is gone but a step down in atmosphere.
+Fort Myers proper is where the airport sits and where Sanibel Harbour Marriott commands the causeway approach, the best off-island option, and the only fully-operational major resort that never closed for Ian.

 Average Hotel Prices in Sanibel & Captiva